Working toward College Access for All

-The numbers are clear: we’re seeing results and we’re closer than ever to achieving this vision.
+The numbers are clear: We’re seeing results and we’re closer than ever to achieving this vision.

 Our high school graduation rate is at a record high of 72.6 percent.
 A record high 55 percent of our students are enrolling in college or other postsecondary programs.

 Last week, we released the annual New York City School Survey, and we heard about the changes that our students, families and teachers are seeing.
-For example, 82 percent of our high school students said that school staff helped them consider which colleges to apply to, up from 75 percent the year before., and 93 percent of parents said that their child’s school kept them on track for college and careers, up from 92 percent the year before.
+For example, 82 percent of our high school students said that school staff helped them consider which colleges to apply to, up from 75 percent the year before, and 93 percent of parents said that their child’s school kept them on track to college and careers, up from 92 percent the year before.

 This fall, we’ll expand College Access for All programs to reach more than 600 middle and high schools.
 At the middle school level, this expansion means more students visiting college campuses—more than 40,000 next year—and more family events on what college means and how to get there.
-At our high schools, it means new funding, college coaches and teacher training to boost graduation and college enrollment rates.
+At our high schools, this expansion means new funding, college coaches and teacher training to boost graduation and college enrollment rates.
 Across the city, it means increased opportunity for our students every day.